Madeira Holidays 2024/2025

 The Floating Garden

-Madeira might be a little pinprick in the Atlantic Ocean, but this island has much to offer when it comes to Portugal holidays.
+Madeira might be a little pinprick in the Atlantic Ocean, but this island has much to offer when it comes to holidays in Portugal.
 It’s part of a Portuguese archipelago that’s not far from the Canary Islands and Africa – and you can feel it in the weather, which is almost constantly warm.
+Temperatures peak in July and August where it can hit the late twenties, but between May to December, they rarely drop below 15℃.
+This means winter breaks in Madeira still offer those warm temperatures but you can bag yourself a bargain – and avoid the crowds.

 This tiny island is renowned for its landscape, which is paved with greenery sloping down valleys and up steep peaks, home to waterfalls, caves and a diverse range of flora and fauna.
-It isn’t exactly a hotspot for beaches, though you’ll find a few manmade shores and pebbly coasts that are sure to do the trick.
+It isn’t exactly a hotspot for beaches, though you’ll find a few man-made shores and pebbly coasts that are sure to do the trick.
+Holidays to Madeira are great for all, whether looking for an All Inclusive getaway, a family trip, or a last minute cheap deal, there’s something for everyone.

 Holidays in Madeira